robOcity/better_streets/README.md

 * [Road Mileage - VMT - Lane Miles, 1900 - 2017 (FHWA)](https://www.fhwa.dot.gov/policyinformation/statistics/2017/pdf/vmt421c.pdf) - Vehicle miles traveled is growing rapidly in the US.
 The growth in milage of roads is modest by comparison.

 * [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) - Adopting the data organization scheme from this standardized approach to datascience projects.

+* [CSVJSON - Online tool to convert your CSV or TSV formatted data to JSON](Online tool to convert your CSV or TSV formatted data to JSON.) - Converted FPRR_GLC data set from CSV to JSON.